Freelancers Vs. Video Editing Companies - Which Is Better for Outsourcing Video Editing?

 First off, turnaround time is a major distinguishing point between freelancers and video editing companies.

 Freelancers are usually one-person shows.
-This means that editing speed will partly depend on how professionally and efficiently that person works.
+This means that editing speed will depend heavily on how professionally and efficiently that person works.

-However, freelancers also manage their own projects, juggle files transfers, acquire customers, and talk to clients.
-Consequently, the time they can spend actually editing your videos is restricted.
+On top of that, though, freelancers also manage their own projects, juggle files transfers, acquire customers, and talk to clients.
+This limits the time they can spend actually editing your videos.

 Video editing companies, on the other hand, usually have several editors on staff, as well as a separate team dealing with administrative matters.
+They typically also shell out for better hardware and specialized fast file transfer services.
 As a result, they often guarantee consistent, fast turnaround times.

 Availability: How flexible are the editors?

-Next, if you’re outsourcing your video editing long-term, you’ll want your editor’s availability to fit into your content creation schedule.
+Next, if you’re outsourcing your video editing long-term, you’ll want your editor’s availability to match your content creation schedule.

-Freelancers’ availability is limited because they can handle only so many jobs at the same time.
+Freelancer have limited availability because they can handle only so many jobs at the same time.
 They’ll also take days off, or even get sick.
 A different time zone can make scheduling difficult, too – although this could be handy if you need work done overnight.

 One way of making sure a freelance video editor stays available for your projects, though, is to pay them a retainer.